enriquegonzalezgutierrez/numista/README.md

 The project is structured following DDD principles to ensure a clear separation of concerns and a scalable codebase.

 -   **`src/Collection/Domain`**: The core of the application.
 Contains the business logic, entities (Eloquent Models), and **Domain Events** (e.g., `OrderPlaced`).
 This layer is framework-agnostic.
--   **`src/Collection/Application`**: Contains the **Application Services** that orchestrate the use cases (e.g., `PlaceOrderService`) and **Listeners** that react to domain events.
-This layer is the bridge between the UI and the Domain.
+-   **`src/Collection/Application`**: Contains the **Application Services** that orchestrate use cases (e.g., `PlaceOrderService`) and **Listeners** that react to domain events.
+It bridges the UI and Domain layers.
--   **`src/Collection/Infrastructure`**: Contains implementations of external concerns, such as sending emails (`Mailables`) or interacting with third-party APIs.
+-   **`src/Collection/Infrastructure`**: Contains implementations of external services, such as sending emails (`Mailables`).
 -   **`src/Collection/UI`**: The presentation layer.
-It includes Filament Resources, public-facing Controllers, and Blade components.
-Its role is to handle HTTP requests/responses and delegate actions to the Application layer.
+It includes Filament Resources, public-facing Controllers, Form Requests, and Blade Components.

-This structure makes the application more modular, easier to test, and simpler to maintain as it grows.
+This structure makes the application more modular, testable, and maintainable.

 ---

-## ✅ Running Tests & CI
+## ✅ Testing and Code Quality

-The project uses Pest for testing and includes a GitHub Actions workflow for Continuous Integration.
+The project uses Pest for testing.

--   `make test`: Run the entire test suite (Unit & Feature).
+-   `make test`: Runs the entire test suite (Unit & Feature).
--   `make fix`: Automatically fix code style issues using Pint.
+-   `make fix`: Automatically formats the code using Laravel Pint.

-The CI pipeline automatically runs `pint --test` and `php artisan test` on every push and pull request to the `main` and `development` branches.

 ---

 ## 🧰 Useful Make Commands

 -   `make up`: Build and start all containers.
--   `make setup`: **Run this after `make up` on a fresh install.**
+-   `make setup`: **Run this after `up` on a fresh install.**
--   `make down`: Stop and remove all containers, networks, and volumes.
+-   `make down`: Stop and remove all containers and volumes.
 -   `make artisan a="<command>"`: Run any `php artisan` command (e.g., `make artisan a="list"`).
 -   `make composer a="<command>"`: Run any `composer` command.
--   `make db-shell`: Connect to the PostgreSQL database shell.
+-   `make db-shell`: Connect to the PostgreSQL console.
--   `make clear-all`: Clear all Laravel application caches.
+-   `make clear-all`: Clear all application caches.
--   `make fix-permissions`: Fix file permissions for `storage` and `bootstrap/cache`.
 -   `make help`: Show all available commands.